vuquocan1987/QuizzApiWiki/RESTful-API-design.md

 <bloquote>
 Fill the following table with a description of how your resources are exposed to the uniform interface (GET, PUT/PATCH, POST and DELETE methods).
 You must describe the action executed in each request.
 For example, a GET request to the URL /messages/{message_id} "gets the body and the title of a specific message".

-In addition you must provide, for each request, a small sequence diagram indicating the request, a short summary of the body of the request, the possible responses and a short summary of the body of the response.
-You can find attached an example created using the https://www.websequencediagrams.com/

 </bloquote>

 </details>